 We also note that the relation between the invariant Euclidean four-point functions, ${\cal G}(u,v)$ and our Minkowski discontinuity functions, ${\rm Im}\, T$, has traditionally been discussed via analytic continuation, e.g., via $(z,\bar z)$.
 In \cite{caron2017analyticity}, an important identification between ${\rm Im}\, T$ and a ``double discontinuity", ${\rm dDisc} G$, was made.
 This relation is briefly reviewed in Appendix \ref{app:dDisc} in connection with crossing line segments $L_s$ and $L_u$ and illustrated by the Ising and generalized mean-field models.
-In the following sections, we focus mostly on the causal regions where Minkowski discontinuity functions, ${\rm Im}\, T$, are defined.
-We will return to this issue in Sec. \ref{sec:conclusion} and also in \cite{Agarwal:2023}.
+In the following sections, we focus mostly on the causal regions where Minkowski discontinuity functions, ${\rm Im}\, T$, are defined, i.e., they vanish outside their respective defining regions.
+We will return to this issue in Sec. \ref{sec:conclusion} and also in \cite{Agarwal:2024}.
 In this paper, we will focus mostly on the kinematic aspect of this transition.